 At this point, the company is legally incorporated.
 Nevertheless, there are some other obligations that need to be met:

 - Open a corporate bank account and deposit the company’s minimum capital.

 - Create an account with the ‘Superintendencia de Compañías’.

 - Register the company in the Social Security Agency (IESS).

 - Pay the municipal patent and get the licence of economic activities.

 Do You Want to Form a Company in Ecuador?

-If you have any questions or enquiries about how to form a company in Ecuador, our local Ecuadorian business experts have created a company formation presentation.
+If you have any questions or enquiries about how to set up a company in Ecuador, our local Ecuadorian business experts have created a company formation presentation.
 We hope it helps!
 If you have any more questions about how to incorporate your company in Ecuador, please do not hesitate to contact us here.
 Our Biz Latin Hub team in Ecuador includes local and expat professionals who have the knowledge and expertise to support you throughout the process.

-View our slideshow and learn how to form a company in ecuador.
+View our slideshow and learn how to form a company in Ecuador.